 An archaeologist’s work is not finished unless he or she can sit back and reflect on the day’s excavation.
 Therefore, the group will make time to experience Belize away from the shovels and wheelbarrows, either by relaxing at a café or by visiting several nearby Maya sites.

-Classroom sessions will take place on certain nights.
-Topics include the following:
+Classroom sessions will take place during select times throughout the session.
+Topics will include the following:

 Stratigraphy and Artifact Collection

 We believe that visiting the region’s historical sites is essential to understanding the context of the archaeological work at Cahal Pech.
 Excursions may change depending on the excavation schedule and unforeseen events, and may include the following:

 In addition to the supervisors that will oversee the excavations, there will be numerous staff members supporting the archaeological team.